Tausret: Destruction of Tausret's mortuary temple and reuse of her tomb

-Monuments and inscriptions
+Attestations

 Relief of Tausret holding two sistrums at Amada Temple, Nubia.

 It is believed that expeditions were conducted during her reign to the turquoise mines in Sinai and in Palestine and statues have been found of her at Heliopolis and Thebes.
 Her name is also found at Abydos, Hermopolis, Memphis, and in Nubia.

 Inscriptions with Tausret's name appear in several locations: